aayushthakur17/UBC-food/readme.md

 * Behind-the-scenes view for food services to view feedback and other stats

 ## Running
 The currently running version of the app uses the Flutter framework and is written in Dart.
-To compile and run, configure flutter and an emulator on your machine.
+Requires flutter and an emulator to be installed.
 ### Additional Dependencies
 Google Firebase for data storage (see pubspec)